 How to visit the Berlengas?
-At first glance, it may seem a bit complicated, but if you are well informed, it is not that difficult.
-Follow our tips, read for all the information below about the archipelago, what to do, and of course, where to stay and how to visit the Berlengas.
+At first glance, it may seem a bit complicated, but if you are well-informed, it is not that difficult.
+Follow our tips and read the information below about the archipelago, what to do, and, of course, where to stay and how to visit the Berlengas.

-The trip to the Berlengas is legendary… though not always for the best reasons.
-The limited access, the chaos that is the new Berlenga Pass, and above all, the famous choppy sea of Peniche make the trip a little complicated.
+The trip to the Berlengas is legendary—though not always for the best reasons.
+The limited access, the chaos of the new Berlenga Pass, and, above all, the famous choppy sea of Peniche make the trip a little complicated.
 Yet, the truth is that the Berlengas is a paradise, one of the most beautiful places in Portugal, and that’s why it’s worth every effort to go there.

 Where are the Berlengas?